Deaven200/Add_to_It/README.md

     * **Code Refactoring:** The `EnemyAI.cs` script has redundant health/damage variables that could be removed to avoid confusion with `EnemyHealth.cs` and `EnemyDamage.cs`.
 Similarly, `MoneyPickup.cs` appears to be an unused duplicate of `Money.cs`.

 * **Go Insane:**
     * This is an open invitation to add something wild.
 If you have a chaotic, hilarious, or completely unpredictable idea, this is the place for it.
+Examples: make enemies explode into confetti, give the player a temporary "disco mode" that makes everyone dance, or add a power-up that turns all bullets into chickens.
+The goal here is fun over balance.

 ## Getting Started